FluentLenium/FluentLenium/README.md

 ```

 Previous statement will fill all the input elements with bar.
-If you want for example to exclude checkboxes, you can use the css filtering like `$("input:not([type='checkbox'])").fill().with("tomato")`,
-you can also use the filtering provided by FluentLenium `$("input", with("type", notContains("checkbox"))).fill().with("tomato")`

 ```java
 $("input").fill().with("myLogin","myPassword")
 ```

-Previous statement will fill the first element of the input selection with myLogin, the second with myPassword.
+Previous statement will fill the first element of the input selection with `myLogin`, the second with `myPassword`.
-If there are more input elements found, the last value (`"myPassword"`) will be repeated for each subsequent element.
+If there are more input elements found, the last value `myPassword` will be repeated for each subsequent element.

-You can also fill standard select elements
+You can also fill `<select>` elements

 ```java
 // Select "MONDAY" value